OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 There is also a direct correlation between generic roles, such as `web-server` and the number of environments.
 Going back to the `web-server` example, if you needed to limit it to be web servers for a specific application.
 To do that you'd need to create an environment.

 Generic roles also impact your future flexibility.
-For example, if you target `web-server` for a 100 projects that means all targets on all environments have to host those same 100 projects.
+For example, if your target role is `web-server` for a 100 projects that means all targets on all environments have to host those same 100 projects.
 If you were to decide in six months to split up those servers you'd have to update over 100 projects.

 Our recommendations for target roles are:
 - Avoid generic roles, for example `web-server`, whenever possible.